dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup

 Why is dog dental care important?

 Just like in humans, dog oral care is an important part of overall wellness.
-Dental disease, if left untreated, can be very painful, even though cats and dogs do hide their pain well, lead to a change in eating habits and behavior and seriously affect your dog’s quality of life.
-At later stages, it can severely damage your dog’s teeth, gums and jaw and can even cause liver, kidney and heart disease.
-The American Veterinary Medical Association estimates that about 80 % of dogs show signs of periodontal disease by around age three.
+Dental disease, if left untreated, can be very painful.
+Even though cats and dogs hide their pain well, it can lead to changes in eating habits and behavior, seriously affecting your dog’s quality of life.
+At later stages, it can severely damage your dog’s teeth, gums and jaw.
+Dental disease can even cause liver, kidney and heart disease.
+Multiple studies have shown that around 80% of dogs show signs of periodontal disease by around age three.
 This can be prevented by early dental care.

-You don’t have to take your pet to professional dental practitioners to ensure good dog dental health.
-It’s easy to learn how to care for your dog’s teeth at home so you can keep bad breath at bay and maintain tooth and gum health in-between professional cleanings.
+It’s easy to learn how to care for your dog’s teeth at home so you can keep bad breath at bay and maintain dental health in between professional cleanings.

 The American Veterinary Medical Association estimates that about 80% of dogs show signs of periodontal disease by around age three.